lanthale/LibRawFX/README.md

 # LibRawFX
 Integration of LibRaw library for Javafx.
 All raw formats can be loaded with the Image class and manipulated by Pixelwriter/Pixelreader.
-Limitation is that the image class only supports 8-bit color deph.
+Limitation is that the image class only supports 8-bit color deph but converts all 16bit image format to 8bit automatically.

+# Limitation
+Actually only the following raw formats are enabled:
+- Nikon NEF
+- Canon CRW/CR2
+- SIMGA Merrill/Quattro X3F
+- Fuji X-Trans RAF

+The lib is using allot of memory (always double the memory of the image).
+This is under investigation to improve it further.

 # Usage
 Point to the maven coordinates: